TiFu/APIChallenge3/README.md

     * this will install the example database (which does not contain many data points but it's better than nothing)
 4. Output should be something like:
   * Finished importing sql.
 Your install is now ready.
-  * if it says couldn't delete database additonally everything is well.
-  * if it says something different you might need to check mysql is running and your settings are correct.
+  * if it says something different you might need to check mysql and  your settings.
 5. Set your API Key and region as environment variables
   * API_KEY
   * API_REGION